- About Us

 Dr. Allen Frances.

-This October much will change.
-We will switch the location to the Faculty Club, since the Alumni Center will be in the midst of construction.
-The format will change as well.
-We’ll have the customary lecture following the faculty association meeting, but then a complimentary lunch will be served accompanied by a second presentation.
-That means more CME: four hours altogether.
-Note that if you wish to attend the luncheon session, you must RSVP at least one week in advance.
+This October much changed.
+We switched the location to the Faculty Club, since the Alumni Center was in the midst of construction.
+The format changed as well.
+We had the customary lecture following the faculty association meeting, but then a complimentary lunch was served accompanied by a second presentation.
+That meant more CME: four hours altogether.

 Salman Akhtar, M.D.

-Dr. Akhtar’s two lectures will be the paired phenomena of generosity and gratitude.
-His topics are in a different universe from the DSM, and different as well from the more common conflict-driven psychoanalytic topics.
+Dr. Akhtar’s two lectures were on the paired phenomena of generosity and gratitude.
+His topics were in a different universe from the DSM, and different as well from the more common conflict-driven psychoanalytic topics.
 No offense to the memory of Melanie Klein.

 On the Friday evening before the meeting the DPSS lecturer traditionally meets with the psychiary residents to discuss a case presented by one of them.
 Discussions are typically informal and informative.
 The next day at 10:30 AM following a 15 minute break after the business meeting, the speaker is introduced by Chairperson Allen Pack, M.D.
-The ensuing two-hour lecture is followed by Q &A and then a private lunch for the speaker with members of the PCFA Board of Directors.
+After speaking, the lecturer receives the DPSS plaque.

 The first Distinguished Psychiatrist lecturer was James Masterson, M.D.
-The sixteen others who have received this honor are Drs.
-Glen Gabbard, Ethel Person, Robert Michels, Otto Kernberg, Robert Naborski, Mardi Horowitz, Lenore Terr, Vamik Volkan, Roy Menninger, Russell Meares, John Gunderson, Anthony Bateman, Marcia Kraft Goin, Richard Green, Peter Kramer and Allen Frances.
+The seventeen others who have received this honor are Drs.
+Glen Gabbard, Ethel Person, Robert Michels, Otto Kernberg, Robert Naborski, Mardi Horowitz, Lenore Terr, Vamik Volkan, Roy Menninger, Russell Meares, John Gunderson, Anthony Bateman, Marcia Kraft Goin, Richard Green, Peter Kramer, Allen Frances and Salman Akhtar.

 Dr. Pack presents the DPSS award to 2012 recipient Peter Kramer, M.D.